 Coming to college is a big transition.
 We understand that your identity may include distinct cultures or experiences, and it’s important that you find a strong community on campus.
 The Diversity Centers at CSU ensure that all students are able to academically succeed while embracing who they are.

-“Part of my pride as a CSU Ram is feeling like I belong,” Zoology and English sophomore V said.
+“Part of my pride as a CSU Ram is feeling like I belong,” current student V said.
 “The Student Diversity Programs and Services Offices do a lovely job of that.”

 Finding a safe and welcoming community can transform your college experience.
 Israa, a social work major and Muslim-American, found support in an unexpected place.

 “The Asian Pacific American Cultural Center reached out many times and offered resources for students and staff who wanted a private room to say their prayers,” she said.

 Don’t think communities like these are for you?
 You may be surprised.
 Check out the Diversity Center listings below and consider stopping into the offices to learn more.

 Non-traditional students often navigate academics and campus life in a unique way.
 ALVS offers professional, academic, and personal support to ensure that these students have the tools for success.
 Services include peer advising, scholarships, and leadership training.

 Office: 288 Lory Student Center